 So, maybe you have wondered which one is the perfect fit for your family.
-Doodle dog breeds are a fantastic addition to any family, with each one having a great personality that can fit any lifestyle.
+Doodle dog breeds are a fantastic addition to any family, with each with a great personality that can fit any lifestyle.

-After you have found your perfect Doodle, it is time to decide on whether to adopt or shop.
+After you have found your perfect Doodle, it is time to decide whether to adopt or shop.
 And consider all the pros and cons of them.

 Why Were Doodles Bred?

 There are currently 28 Doodle breeds recognized, but this list is always fast-growing.
-Their popularity has skyrocketed in the past ten years as a new designer breed.
+As a new designer breed, their popularity has skyrocketed in the past ten years.
 So, What Doodle Breed Should I Get?

-Depending on the coat type, you will need to brush their hair either daily, or several times a week.
+Depending on the coat type, you must brush their hair daily or several times a week.
 The curlier the hair type is, the less shedding but grooming is required.

 Doodle dog breeds typically come in three sizes: toy, miniature, and standard.
 The toy or miniature Doodles have a toy or miniature parent.
 The standards Doodles have a Standard Poodle as a parent.